j4ym0/pia-qbittorrent-docker/README.md

 - [Ubuntu 23.04](https://ubuntu.com) for a base image
 - [Alpine 3.16.0](https://alpinelinux.org) for a base image
-- [OpenVPN 2.5.6] Alpine (https://pkgs.alpinelinux.org/package/edge/main/x86_64/openvpn) to tunnel to PIA nextgen servers
+- [OpenVPN 2.5.6] Alpine OpenVPN (https://pkgs.alpinelinux.org/package/v3.16/main/x86_64/openvpn) to tunnel to PIA nextgen servers
-- [OpenVPN 2.6.1] Ubuntu (https://packages.ubuntu.com/bionic/openvpn) to tunnel to PIA nextgen servers
+- [OpenVPN 2.6.1] Ubuntu OpenVPN (https://packages.ubuntu.com/bionic/openvpn) to tunnel to PIA nextgen servers
 - [IPtables 1.8.8](https://packages.ubuntu.com/bionic/iptables) enforces the container to communicate only through the VPN or with other containers in its virtual network (acts as a killswitch)

 </p></details>